LogoLogo

 Violation Alerts & Remediation

-Just like with drift, Firefly can alert you when a policy violation is detected (via email or ChatOps).
+Firefly can alert you when a policy violation is detected (via email or ChatOps) thanks to .
 Moreover, many policy violations can be fixed with automation.
-Firefly's AI assistant can suggest remediation steps for policy violations too (Remediation | Firefly).
-For example, if a VM is found with an open SSH port against policy, Firefly might suggest a Terraform snippet to close it, or a command to update the security group.
-You can then apply the fix through Firefly's workflow.
-This closes the loop from detection to remediation, greatly shortening the time to compliance.
+Firefly's AI assistant can suggest remediation steps for policy violations.
+For example, if a VM is found with an open SSH port against policy, Firefly suggests a Terraform code snippet (on managed assets) to close it, or a command (on unmanaged assets) to update the security group.

 Categorization and Reporting